ryunosinfx/webaudio-modem/README.md

 https://ryunosinfx.github.io/webaudio-modem/WebAudioModemBuffered.html

-it is build as es modules.
-When try using,You need a http server host.
+It is build as es modules.

+When you try using Buffered version,You must prepare a http server and host this html files.

+It dose not work load from html files.

 ## Use as ES Modules
 You can use Buffered version as a es module.